simupoppo/make_koki/README.md

 ## Flexible container loading position set
 This programs make you to load container flexibly.
 This programs for making pak128.japan addon only!
 (Not for pak128!).
-If you want to use in pak128, please change container figures and some parameters in the program.
+If you want to use in pak128, please change container figures and some parameters in the program such as freight and top/end length.

 ## contents